 There is a familiarity to Batchelor’s work, a sense that we are being shown something that perhaps we tend to overlook or not take the time to notice.
 With images that appear to be moving and videos that appear to be still, Batchelor plays with the passages of time and space, creating a quiet and meditative work.

 The viewer is encouraged to get close to the work and to connect with the nature that she depicts.
 These are works of contemplation that offer the viewer access to an interstitial realm between movement and stillness.
 The deliberate combining of the stillness and silence of photography with the time and motion of moving image provides for meditative encounters with the natural world, one that is distinctly New Zealand.

-An Auckland based artist, Bachelor utilises photography & film to capture moments that simultaneously embrace the familiar, yet reflect the overlooked or unnoticed.
+Batchelor utilises photography and film to capture moments that simultaneously embrace the familiar, yet reflect the overlooked or unnoticed.
 These moments explore the relationships between time and place while questioning the structuralist divide of the self and other.